 Discover more headless commerce examples in eCommerce.

-Headless architecture is not only for enterprises
+But headless architecture is not only for enterprises

 In practice, several different platforms (e.g., CRM, CMS, OMS, loyalty programs) can be ‘covered’ under one umbrella (i.e., frontend) and managed by a person without deep technical knowledge.

 Most monolith systems are powerful and have multiple plugins and features, but—especially in the eCommerce industry—it is usually necessary to stray from the beaten path to stay ahead of the competition.
 Or at least that was the accepted norm…